 The Being and Doing energies do not compete with each other, but mostly, there is one that is more dominant than the other.
 As I shared in my first article, we redefine who we are in the new reality in times of change and transition (even when positive).
 The experience of redefining who we are and saying goodbye to the old one is a shape of grief.

 For example, promotion can bring thoughts and emotions of who I am without the friendships of my former team members.
 Who am I going to be when I lead a new team?
-Or who am I going to be in this new company?
+Who am I going to be with this new company?
 Before I was a Subject Matter Expert, everyone reached out for my expertise, but now, in the new company, people need to earn my trust to see me as one.
 This redefinition of ourselves is about saying goodbye to our old selves and accepting or embracing a new one.
 No matter if this experience is invited or not, we will experience some level of grief.
 This is when the being energy is more dominant, and it is very challenging to move into action.
-Even if we try to move, it feels like we put a lot of energy with little progress.
+Even if we try to move, we put a lot of energy into it with little progress.

-When leaders lead change, not one, but many in the system, have the same experience and try to redefine: who are they going to be in this change?
-No matter how much the leader attempts to push the system to move into action with the change they lead, the Being of the System will slow them down and even stop them.
+When leaders lead change, not one but many in the system have the same experience and try to redefine: Who are they going to be in this change?
+No matter how much the leader attempts to push the system into action with the change they lead, the Being of the System will slow them down and even stop them.

-Let's look at a situation where a leader ignored the Being of the system and moved too quickly into action and how the system slowed them down.
+Let's look at a situation in which a leader ignored the system's being and moved too quickly into action and how the system slowed them down.

 "You won't believe how sarcastic they were, I was not able to achieve any productive conversation with them.
 I am surprised by how resistant and disrespectful they were!"